Debdotta26/Finance-Tracker/README.md

 ├── README.md          # Project documentation
 └── requirements.txt   # (Optional) Required Python libraries

-🛠️ RequirementsMatplotlib
 🛠️ Requirements

-Python 3.x
+- Python 3.x
-Required libraries:
+- Required Libraries:
-pandas
+- pandas
-matplotlib
+- matplotlib
-Install dependencies with:
+Install dependencies using:
 pip install pandas matplotlib

-Follow the menu:
+📋 Features
+This program allows you to manage and visualize transactions via a simple menu:

-Add a transaction
+- Add a transaction
-View transactions in a date range
+- View transactions in a date range
-Exit

 📝 Data Format (CSV)
 Each transaction is stored with the following fields: